luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 **13 January** (EF) To Usedom (ambassador in Italy): He stressed he'd always seen Gastein as provisional, Austria has allowed Augustenburg supporters to agitate and is agitating itself across Germany.
 We don't have to worry about Russia or France intervening.
 Prussia might have to call for a German parliament.

-14/18 January Manteuffel suggested to Bismarck that he demand the expulsion of Augustenburg again but this proved unnecessary because of Altona (below).
+**14/18 January** Manteuffel suggested to Bismarck that he demand the expulsion of Augustenburg again but this proved unnecessary because of Altona (below).

 **15 January** The Prussian Landtag opened for another session.
 Bismarck said the government would not resubmit the military bills.
 The Landtag appointed a commission to investigate the legality of the railway budget operation.
 Unruh expressed the frustration of the liberals: 'We are able to unite only in negation or on phrases.'
 Hoverbeck replied, 'If that were only the case!'
 (OP implies this was in a meeting, not on the floor of the house.)
 Liberals were divided over whether to go through the long process of amending the budget or reject it outright without debate.
 Many of the famous names — Twesten, Lasker, Hoverbeck — were in favour of the extreme option but they were a minority.
 Waldeck and others did not want to intensify the conflict.
 When the budget bill was introduced, conservatives, left centrists and Waldeck progressives voted down the extremists and the bill was referred to committee.
 Cf. 21/2.

 **21 January** Bismarck negotiated with Hanover about a royal wedding as part of trying to win an alliance.
 But it went wrong — in March/April they began mobilising reserves.
 In his Memoirs, Bismarck said Austria persuaded Hanover to side with her.
 Clark: Around this time [I think this must refer to 21/1] Bismarck spoke to Count von Platen, Hanover foreign minister, about Austria's bad situation in a war with 150,000 Italians threatening in the south, Prussia seizing the railroad centre in Moravia, Prussia's superior equipment including the needle gun.
 Platen concluded that Bismarck wanted war and quickly.
 (Clark: Bismarck wanted Platen to mediate but Platen committed himself to nothing.)
 This was passed on to Karolyi who informed Mensdorff on 26/1.(This is one of the few references I've seen to Bismarck discussing military issues in 1866 — I assume this was a much bigger feature of his discussions than we can now see.)
 He also told Saxony that if Austria refused to eject Augustenburg she'd have to decide 'whether she had more to fear from the Prussian army or the outcry of the liberal press'.

-## 21 January Bloomfield-Clarendon: I had dinner with FJ who 'seemed under the impression that in Europe there was no present appearance of any serious complications arising; he trusted the year would pass over quietly and peacefully, and that Austria might be able to devote itself more entirely.

-to her internal organisation'.
+**21 January** Bloomfield-Clarendon: I had dinner with FJ who 'seemed under the impression that in Europe there was no present appearance of any serious complications arising; he trusted the year would pass over quietly and peacefully, and that Austria might be able to devote itself more entirely to her internal organisation'.
 Same day, Mensdorff wrote to Duke Ernst of Coburg (cousin): 'In politics there is a lull - but the atmosphere is heavy ... plenty of inflammable stuff is lying about, and on the thrones, little insight and strength.'

 **22 January** Napoleon gave his annual Speech from the Throne to Corps Legislatif (in the Louvre).
 'Abroad, peace seems assured everywhere', he told them.
 Regarding Germany he said he would keep his policy of neutrality and stay out where 'our interests are not directly engaged'.
 In February-March there was growing heated debate in Paris about this as Thiers stirred opposition.

-**23 January** The Austrian governor of Holstein, Gablenz, allowed a demonstration in Altona in favour of Augustenburg.
+**23 January** **The Austrian governor of Holstein, Gablenz, allowed a demonstration in Altona in favour of Augustenburg.
 Bismarck sent a very sharp note to Vienna (26th) demanding the suppression of all 'revolutionary' and 'democratic' agitation in Holstein.
 A 'negative or devious answer' would compel Prussia to consider the alliance ended and to assume 'complete freedom for our entire policy...
 If Austria continues to provide a haven for the activities of the republican democracy ... then the king will prefer an open breach to this kind of struggle.'
-Pflanze: 'It had the sound of an ultimatum' and spoke of Austrian 'aggression'.
+Pflanze: 'It had the sound of an ultimatum' and spoke of Austrian 'aggression'.**

 EF: he told the ambassador in Vienna to complain about Austria allowing 'revolutionary tendencies, inimical to every throne, to spread themselves under the sign of the Austrian double eagle', to ask for assurances that all anti-Prussian agitation in Holstein is suppressed, and to threaten an open breach.

 (Gall refers to an 'ultimatum' that sounds similar but on 31 July 1865!? — is Gall confused or a misprint referring to something else?)

 **24 January** Lerman: Bismarck wrote to Gerlach enraged by the Crown Prince again saying the monarchy appeared finished.

 **29 January** Supreme Court ruled (majority of 1) that deputies could be prosecuted for speeches on the floor of the Landtag, after packing the court with two 'relief' judges.

 **31 January** A letter to Wilhelm: interesting glimpse into the daily intricacies...
 Would you attend a confidential soirée with Benedetti, I think it would be useful, if Yes then 'the Ambassador would be very grateful if I could let him have a hint as to whether the fact that your Majesty will be present may be intimated by mentioning “Uniform” on the invitations'...

 **2 February** Duke of Cambridge complained to Russell about the lack of spending on the Army.
 Russell did not support increases in spending and neither did Parliament.

-**3 February** Bismarck in Landtag rejected the suspicion that he was using foreign policy for domestic ends: 'Foreign affairs are for me an end in themselves and rank higher with me than the rest.
-You gentlemen should think the same and if you should give some ground domestically, you could regain it quickly under a liberal ministry, which might come about.'
-(Gall: '...
+**3 February** **Bismarck in Landtag rejected the suspicion that he was using foreign policy for domestic ends: 'Foreign affairs are for me an end in themselves and rank higher with me than the rest.
+You gentlemen should think the same and if you should give some ground domestically, you could regain it quickly under a liberal ministry, which might come about.'** (Gall: '...
 And you, gentlemen, ought to be thinking on the same lines, because after all any ground you lost at home you could very quickly make up under, say, a liberal ministry, such as might possibly ensue.')
 EF: the liberals laughed at him, it was the last time in the history of Prussia that distinguished liberals could proclaim liberal principles with equal boldness and confidence.

 **3 February** Karolyi-Mensdorff: 'If it comes to war then it is Bismarck's work; if he falls, then collapses the policy of active hostility towards Austria.'
 The Austrian military attaché also reported (3 & 17/2) that there was military activity, Roon has been heard saying Prussia must strike 'before the enemy has time to think about it', Silesia is well prepared with railways and cavalry is moving towards the border.

 **3 February** General Gablenz: 'Prejudice, rusty ideas, failure to recognise the needs of the times, postpone everything, never take action, always just waiting - it is this which is so disastrous for us.'
-On10 May his brother Anton Gablenz wrote: 'the perplexity and inactivity in Vienna is fearful, and for anyone who tries to get things done it is a desperate situation.'
+On 10 May his brother Anton Gablenz wrote: 'the perplexity and inactivity in Vienna is fearful, and for anyone who tries to get things done it is a desperate situation.'

 **6 February** Gala evening at French Embassy.
 Royal Family attended.
 Bismarck trying to be friendly to Benedetti (and fix misunderstandings over some court etiquette issues, WAF p45).

----

-# 7 February

-Biegeleben drafted a reply about Altona from FJ: it rejected Bismarck's demands, reiterated Austria's right to administer Holstein.
+**7 February** **Biegeleben drafted a reply about Altona from FJ: it rejected Bismarck's demands, reiterated Austria's right to administer Holstein**.
 Clark: Mensdorff saw Altona had been a mistake and sent a second message accompanying the formal note, quietly telling Bismarck he regretted Gablenz's error, as did Gablenz and FJ.
 Bismarck had been winding Wilhelm up again for weeks.

-# OP (p267)

-Bismarck was now resolved to escalate.
+OP (p267) **Bismarck was now resolved to escalate**.
 For two years he had made progress.
 'Constantly aggressive, he invariably depicted himself as on the defensive; always injuring, he continually assumed the role of the injured; ever working for the upset of the status quo, he steadily posed as a genuine conservative.
 For Austria it was a long story of futility and frustration.
 Her protests were met by declarations of innocence and indignation, her attempts to temporise and delay by the threat that Prussia would act alone, her efforts to halt Prussian encroachments by the charge that they endangered the monarchical cause.'

-# 9 February

-Karolyi-Mensdorff: Bismarck has unleashed the official media against us.
+**9 February** Karolyi-Mensdorff: Bismarck has unleashed the official media against us.
 There was retaliation.

-# 11 February (Pottinger)

-Benedetti-Drouyn: Bismarck says that if things go badly with Austria, 'We will move quickly ... and perhaps we will move far.'
+**11 February** (Pottinger) Benedetti-Drouyn: Bismarck says that if things go badly with Austria, 'We will move quickly ... and perhaps we will move far.'
 The first step will be bringing back Goltz for discussions.

-# 14 February (Clark)

-Bismarck interview with Benedetti: 'All ties with Austria are now broken and Prussia is free again to act according to her own interests.'
+**14 February** (Clark) **Bismarck interview with Benedetti: 'All ties with Austria are now broken and Prussia is free again to act according to her own interests**.'
 He said he was contemplating bringing liberals into his ministry and leading the German national movement, forcing the middle states to follow him to escape revolution.
 Benedetti reported back to Gramont who read it to Mensdorff who informed FJ on 19/2.
 He was also briefing the press against Austria.

-# 14 February

-He instructed his envoy to talk to Pfordten about Bund reform.
+**14 February** He instructed his envoy to talk to Pfordten about Bund reform.

-# 15 February (OP, JS says 19th)

-Loftus arrived on 15th taking over from Napier in Berlin until 1871 then St P (Vienna 1858, Berlin 1860, Munich 1862).
+**15 February** (OP, JS says 19th) Loftus arrived on 15th taking over from Napier in Berlin until 1871 then St P (Vienna 1858, Berlin 1860, Munich 1862).
 He described the atmosphere as 'loaded' and 'smelled of powder'.

-# 17 February

-Bismarck was reticent and calm with Karolyi in contrast to the violence of his words and actions elsewhere — there is an 'ominous stillness' in the Wilhelmstrasse, 'the calm before the storm' reported Karolyi.
+**17 February** **Bismarck was reticent and calm with Karolyi in contrast to the violence of his words and actions elsewhere — there is an 'ominous stillness' in the Wilhelmstrasse, 'the calm before the storm' reported Karolyi.**

-# 21 February (OP p317ff)

-The Landtag committee completed a preliminary report on the budget composed by Virchow.
+21 February (OP p317ff) The Landtag committee completed a preliminary report on the budget composed by Virchow.
 It recited the history of the constitutional conflict and concluded: 'It is clear as day that absolutism has been restored in Prussia and indeed absolutism without the self-imposed limitations of the pre-March [1848] period.
 There is no longer any control of the finances or any legal budget; the Staatsanzeiger has replaced the statute books; the superior accounting office no longer has any function; the treasury and property of the state are at the free disposal of the government.
 One point alone has not been attacked.
 This is the one upon which the old absolutism failed and constitutionalism was won in Prussia.
 Still in effect is the clause in article 103 of the constitution reading: “treasury loans may be raised only through legislation”.'

-# 21 February

-## Austrian Council of Ministers presided by FJ (in Budapest): decided to push diplomatically and not make more concessions, but neither developed a new approach to solving the problem nor decided to fight.
+**21 February** **Austrian Council of Ministers presided by FJ (in Budapest): decided to push diplomatically and not make more concessions, but neither developed a new approach to solving the problem nor decided to fight**.

 Gall: this 'as good as decided to go to war' (p280).
 (Wrong.)

 Carr gives the opposite impression to Gall: 'No one at this meeting wanted war or thought there was any cause for war.'